Intervention/docs/image/v3/modifying/resizing.md

 > public Image::scaleDown(?int $width, ?int $height): ImageInterface

 The method `resize()` simply stretches the image to the desired size.
 Use `resizeDown()` to change the size but do not exceed the original size of the image.
 The method support [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) to target just one axis for the modification.

+Please note that the size of the result may differ from the given parameter values.

 #### Parameters